 One of the cool things about living in, or visiting, Portland is that as amazing as the city is, it’s so easy to escape it — by water.
 Hopping on a Casco Bay Lines ferry to spend a day on one of the outlying islands can make you feel like you’ve been far, far away.
 And, of course, there's no better time to escape to a windy island than when it's sunny and hot.
-(Photo courtesy Chebeague Island Inn)
+Photo courtesy of Chebeague Island Inn

 Golfers start golfing as soon as a flick of green is visible beneath the melting snow.
 The rest of us?
 We'll pick up a mini-round when the weather's perfect.
 The great thing about miniature golf - aside from the neon balls, entertaining obstacles, and heightened hole-in-one potential - is the fact that you won't spend half your afternoon hunting a lost ball in the woods.
 True, there aren't any fun golf carts, but there is usually ice cream nearby!
 (Rich Beauchesne/AP photo)

 Cocktails, beer, wine, what-have-you.
 One of summer's perks is outdoor drinking (responsibly, of course!).
 From beachside patios to outdoor seating that's perfect for people-watching, Maine has plenty of places to imbibe outside.
-(Shawn Patrick Ouellette/Press Herald file photo)
+Staff photo by Shawn Patrick Ouellette

 Maybe you planned on picking your own strawberries this year but, like every year, strawberry season came and went in a flash.
 It happens.
 But late summer is when blueberry season hits, which means you can stop kicking yourself for missing out.
 I'm pretty sure that blueberries you've picked yourself taste better, too.
 Libby & Sons U-Picks in Limerick is my personal favorite (do not leave before stocking up on their amazing blueberry donuts.
 I tend to eat at least three just on the drive back to Portland).
-But you can't lose wherever you go. ( Ripe for the picking.
-Press Herald file photo)
+But you can't lose wherever you go.
+Ripe for the picking.
+Staff photo by John Patriquinr

 A summer bike ride anywhere in Maine is a good idea (except on I-95.).
 But a pedal-driven cruise around Peaks Island is one of those annual summer excursions I always make sure to squeeze in.
 You can BYOBike or rent one on the island from Brad's Bike Rental and Repair on Island Ave. (just bang a left on Island Ave. after getting off the ferry).
 It's an easy and scenic coastal ride made even better with stops at the military battery on the Island's east side (look for the sign amid the foliage) and plenty of time spent climbing on the rocks.
 Don't worry, the bike won't mind waiting.
 And if you have time to grab a drink at the Cockeyed Gull, The Peaks Island House or The Inn on Peaks Island, then do!
 (Portland Press Herald file photo from way back in 1997!)

 This doesn't really require much explanation, does it.
 It's summer.
 Eat ice cream.
 And lots of it.
 If you're feeling ice cream adventurous, skip the traditional and try something new.
-(Portland Press Herald file photo)
+Press Herald file photo